 Georgia is sometimes referred to as “the cradle of winemaking.”
-And it is not a coincidence: this delightful radiant country is the oldest cultural center of viticulture, and this is evidenced by various archaeological discoveries.
-Today we would like to give you a greater insight on the unique process of the wine production in Georgia, as well as tell you about the most famous wines, wineries, and wine shops.
-And if you want to come to Georgia and personally walk through the luscious vineyards, taste the most delicious wines , watch a completely unique local winemaking technologies and learn a lot of secrets, then we recommend to choose our Wine Tour to Georgia.
+And it is not a coincidence: this delightful radiant country is the oldest cultural centre of viticulture, and this is evidenced by various archaeological discoveries.
+Today we would like to give you a greater insight into the unique process of wine production in Georgia, as well as tell you about the most famous wines, wineries, and wine shops.
+And if you want to come to Georgia and personally walk through the luscious vineyards, taste the most delicious wines, watch completely unique local winemaking technology and learn a lot of secrets, then we recommend choosing our Wine Tour to Georgia.

 Winemaking in Georgia: History and Traditions

 The history of winemaking in Georgia, according to some archaeologists, is about 8000 years old.
 Due to its diverse and unique microclimate, there are about 500 grape varieties in modern Georgia.
-On the territory of the country during various excavations were found ancient jugs called “kvevri” with the remnants of grape seeds and skins, indicating that the people who lived in these lands, had knowledge of the cultivation of grape and making wine long before our era.
-Up to the present days, the culture of wine production by aging in kvevris has been well preserved and is widely used in private and small wineries.
-Kvevri is a large clay vessel used for fermentation, storage, and aging of traditional Georgian wine.
+On the territory of the country during various excavations ancient jugs called “kvevri” with the remnants of grape seeds and skins were found, indicating that the people who lived in these lands, had knowledge of the cultivation of the grape and making wine long before our era.
+Up to the present days, the culture of wine production by ageing in kvevris has been well preserved and is widely used in private and small wineries.
+Kvevri is a large clay vessel used for fermentation, storage, and ageing of traditional Georgian wine.
 Kvevri resembles a huge egg-shaped amphora without handles.
-According to tradition, vessels filled with wine are buried and stored underground for about 6 months, in order to achieve the best taste of wine due to a constant temperature of 12-15 degrees.
+According to tradition, vessels filled with wine are buried and stored underground for about 6 months, in order to achieve the best taste of a wine due to a constant temperature of 12-15 degrees.
 In the course of archaeological excavations in the Georgian region of Kvemo-Kartli kvevri with the remains of grape seeds and skins, which date back to the 6th millennium BC, were found.
-Today, kvevri jugs and the process of winemaking by aging in kvevri is on the list of Intangible Cultural Heritage of UNESCO.
+Today, kvevri jugs and the process of winemaking by ageing in kvevri is on the list of Intangible Cultural Heritage of UNESCO.

 Winemaking in Georgia: Modern age

 Already in the 19th century, the Georgian society has realized the importance of preserving traditional winemaking methods – both as a historically developed cultural phenomenon and as a factor in the conservation of the Georgian identity within the Russian Empire.
 New plants and factories for the production of wine were founded.
-It is worth noting during the Soviet period Georgian wines have become widely recognized both in the USSR and abroad.
+During the Soviet period, it is worth to note that Georgian wines have become widely recognized both in the USSR and abroad.
 In the Soviet period winemaking in kvevri was retained by peasants and local communities in spite of the “dry law” adopted in 1980 by the Soviet regime.
 In the 1990s after the collapse of the USSR, the production of wine also wrecked just as many spheres of production in post-Soviet countries.
 Since the beginning of the 2000s, the situation in the country has been starting to normalize with opening up of new plants, associations and wine clubs.
-Thus, in 2010 the 33th World Congress of Vine and Wine was held in Georgia.
+Thus, in 2010 the 33rd World Congress of Vine and Wine was held in Georgia.